ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 ALTER TABLE otel_logs_v2 MATERIALIZE PROJECTION status
 ```

 Note we have to first create the projection and then materialize it.
 This latter command causes the data to be stored twice on disk in two different orders.
-The projection can also be defined when the data is created, as shown below, and will be automatically maintained as data inserted.
+The projection can also be defined when the data is created, as shown below, and will be automatically maintained as data is inserted.

 ```sql
 CREATE TABLE otel_logs_v2